jfranse/MLOps_problem_definition/MLOps_problem_definition.md

 It's going to be useful to be clear about the terms that we are using, and it will also help the overviews we are going to create later to get a sense of hierarchies between entities.

 * Organization.
 Speaks for itself.
-Highest entity for these purposes, so it's also the highest possible generalization and organization level.
+Highest entity for these purposes, so it's also the highest possible generalization level.
 * Project.
 Your organization has many Projects.
 * Repository.
 The code of your pipeline.
 For simplicity I assume 1 project has 1 respository at this point.
   + 1 Repository has many Versions and Branches.
 In the rest of the hierarchy below, the Version comes back as part of the configurations.
 * Subproject.
-When you use the same code but with a different configuration in order to apply your code to a separate but realted problem.
+When you use the same code but with a different configuration in order to apply your code to a separate but related problem.
 Naming this thing is difficult, 'application', 'version', 'experiment', 'variation' are all very ambiguous words, and although 'subproject' is still vague and a bit unwieldy I couldn't think of anything better.
 Different Subprojects have different business goals, and the results between subprojects cannot be compared.
   + 1 Subproject has 1 subproject configuration.
 This config file is the thing that enables you to easily create multiple subprojects from your repo, it defines the difference between the subprojects.
 Target feature is an obvious example that goes into this config.
 * Run Configuration. _Conceptually_, anything that can affect your outcome, except if it's fundamental enough that it goes in the subproject config instead, and excluding the random seed.
 1 Subproject will have many, many Run Configurations.
   + 1 data version.
 You should have a data versioning system, so that you can always exactly reproduce the data for a run.